Kurt Martin: Director of the Municipal Museums of Strasbourg and Chief Commissioner of the Upper Rhine Museums

 At the instigation of Wagner, Martin became director of the Municipal Museums of Strasbourg.
 He also kept his position in Karlsruhe.
 As of 1 April 1941 he became the Director of the General Administration of the Upper Rhine Museums, thus of all museums in Baden and Alsatia.

-Purchase of art in the Netherlands
+Art purchased in the Netherlands

 From 1941 to 1944, Martin purchased about 40 paintings and a series of other objet d'arts in the Netherlands.
-Some works with Dutch provenance, which Martin purchased, are part of the Dutch art collection (NK Collection) today.
+Some works with Dutch provenance, which Martin purchased, are part of the Dutch art collection (NK Collection) today; see list below.